mozilla/extension-workshop/src/content/documentation/publish.md

 ## Get your extension signed

-Once your extension is coded and tested, it needs to meet the policies in the [developer agreement](/documentation/publish/firefox-add-on-distribution-agreement/) and [add-on policies](/documentation/publish/add-on-policies/) before it is signed.
-If your extension doesn’t meet these policies, it may not get a signature or it could be [blocked](/documentation/publish/add-ons-blocking-process/) after signing.

-When you’re confident your extension complies with those policies, it needs to be signed before it’s distributed\* for use in the [release](https://www.mozilla.org/firefox/) and [Beta](https://www.mozilla.org/firefox/channel/desktop/) versions of Firefox.
+Extensions and themes need to be [submitted for signing](/documentation/publish/signing-and-distribution-overview/) by Mozilla before they can be installed in release and beta versions of Firefox for use in the [release](https://www.mozilla.org/firefox/) and [Beta](https://www.mozilla.org/firefox/channel/desktop/) versions of Firefox.
 Signing provides Firefox users with the assurance that an extension hasn’t been tampered with and gives Mozilla the ability to block malicious extensions.

-All extensions can be submitted for signing through [addons.mozilla.org](https://addons.mozilla.org).
+After you have coded and tested your add-on, take a few minutes to see that it needs to meet the policies in the [Firefox Add-on Distribution Agreement](/documentation/publish/firefox-add-on-distribution-agreement/) and [Add-on Policies](/documentation/publish/add-on-policies/).
+If your extension does not comply with these policies, it may not get a signature or it could be [blocked](/documentation/publish/add-ons-blocking-process/) after signing.

-Before submitting your extension for signing, create an extension package either [manually](/documentation/publish/package-your-extension/) or using [web-ext](/documentation/develop/getting-started-with-web-ext/).
-Once you’ve packaged your extension, there are [three ways to get it signed](/documentation/publish/signing-and-distribution-overview/).
+When you are ready to submit your add-on, create an extension package either [manually](/documentation/publish/package-your-extension/) or using [web-ext](/documentation/develop/getting-started-with-web-ext/).

-Once your extension is signed, it is subject to review by Mozilla at any time.
-To enable this review, you may have to [submit the source code](/documentation/publish/source-code-submission/) for your extension.
+Once your extension is submitted, it is subject to review by Mozilla at any time.
+In order to review your extension, Mozilla add-on reviewers must be able to reproduce your build.
+If your extension makes use of code minifiers, tools that generate a single file from other files, template engines, or any other custom tool that pre-processes and generates file(s) to include in your extension, you are required to [submit the source code](/documentation/publish/source-code-submission/) for your extension.

 {% endcapture %}
 {% include modules/column-w-toc.liquid